dennyzhang/challenges-kubernetes/Scenario-301/README.md

 - Create volume for mysql

-Create folder for persist volume
+Create folder to hold the data
 ```
 minikube ssh